Counselling for Your Relationship

 What does a relationship counsellor do?

-Being willing to engage with relationship counselling is the first step to understanding a very challenging situation.
+Engaging with relationship counselling is the first step to understanding a very challenging situation.
 Whether you attend as a couple or on your own, a relationship counsellor can help unravel the questions, pain, and guilt.
 All positive for general mental health and address relationship issues.

 You and your partner: two individuals bracketed by each other (ii).